MaDTaZ/lazystream/README.md

 SUBCOMMANDS:
-    select         Select stream link via command line generate       Generate an xmltv and/or playlist formatted output for all games play           Play a game with VLC, requires StreamLink and VLC record         Record a game, requires StreamLink
+    select         Select stream link via command line generate       Generate an xmltv and/or playlist formatted output for all games trim           output only channels that have games channels that have feeds to the xmltv. play           Play a game with VLC, requires StreamLink and VLC record         Record a game, requires StreamLink
     cast           Cast a game, requires StreamLink and VLC